HillaryDanan/abstraction-intelligence/README.md

 - **Phylogenetic vs. ontogenetic:** Stakes during *evolution* select for architectures; stakes during *operation* modulate which capacities are used.
 The claim: selection under stakes produced architecture capable of construction.
 LLMs weren’t selected; they were optimized on symmetric loss.
 - **Asymmetric vs. symmetric pressure:** Symmetric loss (prediction error) rewards compression—minimizing average error.
 Asymmetric loss (survival) rewards worst-case handling—novel threats must be addressed even at efficiency cost.
 This selects for construction as a hedge against unbounded novelty. *(Testable: compare architectures trained under symmetric vs. asymmetric loss.)*
-- **On the mechanism gap:** The prediction is that asymmetric loss produces construction-capable architecture.
+- **On the mechanism gap:** The prediction is that asymmetric pressure produces construction-capable architecture.
 The *full mechanism*—why asymmetric pressure yields construction rather than just more robust pattern-matching with better tail coverage—is not yet specified.
 The LC-NE gating hypothesis is suggestive but incomplete.
 This is an honest gap.
 - **Candidate architectural feature:** Gating mechanisms that switch between retrieval and construction based on novelty.
 The locus coeruleus-norepinephrine system modulates exploration vs. exploitation based on uncertainty (Aston-Jones & Cohen, 2005).
 Biological cognition gates processing mode; LLMs apply identical forward passes regardless of input novelty.
+- **Broader neurochemical evidence:** The LC-NE system is one instance of a general pattern: neurochemical systems provide factorized self-state signals that compose with world-state.
+Serotonin (metabolic adequacy), dopamine (incentive salience), norepinephrine (arousal), cortisol (resource mobilization), and GLP-1 (appetitive intensity) appear to encode distinct dimensions that combine with environmental context for action guidance.
+This suggests biological intelligence implements compositional self-state abstraction—not holistic state snapshots, but factorized dimensions enabling systematic combination with world-state.
+See [Paper 18](papers/mind_body_neurochemistry.md) for detailed treatment.
+If confirmed, this provides biological evidence that compositional structure extends to internal state representation, not just external world modeling.
 - **On necessity:** Stakes are the known path to construction-capable architecture.
 Whether alternative paths exist is open.
 We claim *sufficiency* with confidence; *necessity* remains hypothesis.

 **Why 3c-3d specifically (hypothesis):**